stefanholek/rl/docs/examples.rst

 3. Multiple Completions
 =======================

-Most of the time the completion entry function is itself a dispatcher, forwarding calls to more specific completion functions depending on position and format of the completion word:
+The completion entry function itself is often a dispatcher, forwarding calls to more specific completion functions depending on position and format of the completion word: